-QIAgility is an automated instrument to establish a Polymerase Chain Reaction (PCR) in just 30 minutes.
-It works conveniently quickly.
-It also gives you accurate and standardized results thanks to its reliability and reproducibility system which can eliminate manual pipetting steps and increase productivity in the safest way, thus allowing you to minimize errors that usually occur when setting up PCR.
+QIAgility is an automated instrument to establish Polymerase Chain Reaction (PCR) in just 30 minutes.
+It works conveniently quick.
+It also gives you accurate and standardized results thanks to its reliability and reproducibility system which can eliminate manual pipetting steps and increase productivity in a safest way, thus allowing you to minimize errors that usually occur when setting up PCR.

-During those 30 minutes, QIAgility will give you solutions in genotyping, cloning, detecting pathogens, analyzing gene expression, or even food and veterinary testing.
-When entering the pipetting stage, this instrument can sense every time meniscus occurs so that when the liquid is getting condensed, this instrument will soon adapt to its pipetting speed.
+During those 30 minutes, QIAgility will give you solutions in genotyping, cloning, detecting pathogen, analyzing gene expression, or even food and veterinary testing.
+When entering the pipetting stage, this instrument can sense everytime meniscus occurs so that when the liquid is getting condensed, this instrument will soon adapt to its pipetting speed.

-With that remarkably effective workflow, setting up PCR will no longer be trouble with QIAgility.
-This instrument is also equipped with advanced software that can secure every step of the process, like canceling the process automatically when the hood is open during the run.
-Not to forget the UV light and HEPA filter (can be added optionally) assure that any contaminations will not happen, and also giving clear and clean air pressure during the process.
+With those remarkably effective workflow, setting up PCR will no longer be a trouble with QIAgility.
+This instrument is also equipped with advanced software that can secure every steps of the process, like cancelling the process automatically when the hood is open during the run.
+Not to forget the UV light and HEPA filter (can be added optionally) assure that any contaminations will not happened, and also giving clear and clean air pressure during the process.

 Last but not least, its high flexibility also making it very possible to do comprehensive pipetting events like normalizing the DNA and RNA concentration, transferring liquid samples from one tube format to another, diluting many solutions with variable ratios, restricting digest setup, sample pooling, and pipetting that is already selected from archived sample banks.
 No wonder this instrument is truly number one not only in setting up PCR in parallel but also with variable master mixes.